 Volunteer Nonprofit Activity & Journal (optional - up to 15 points extra credit)

 The volunteer nonprofit activity must be done during this semester only.
 You must write a journal of your time, activity, assessment of learning, and contemplation of the overall experience of working with a nonprofit organization.
 The journal is due the end of the semester.
 The successful completion of this assignment will meet learning objectives LO4 and M1.
-As a note, a maximum total for extra credit during the entire semester is 25 points.
+As a note, a maximum total for all cumulative extra credit during the entire semester is 25 points.

 "It is not the brains that matter most, but that which guides them - character, the heart, generous qualities, progressive ideas." - Dostoevsky

 Class attendance will contribute to meeting each of the learning objectives.
 Once I have finished taking or collecting roll, the names of late students will not be added to the roll.

 Overall Grading (Total of 700 points)

 490 - 559 points = C (70-80%)